 GA220 PACKAGING DESIGN (3.5 credits/60 clock hours) This course deals with package design for a variety of products, from mass-market to luxury.
 Students work with concept, surface design, materials, and the physical construction of three-dimensional forms, as well as exploring how packaging fits in to an overall branding and marketing experience.
-Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign), Typography, Computer Graphics - Illustrator, and Geometry for Design.
+Prerequisites: Electronic Design I (Quark) or Electronic Design I or Electronic Design II, Typography, Computer Graphics - Illustrator, and Geometry for Design.